ranavivek96/amazon-clone/README.md

-# Make Amazon Clone using HTML and CSS
+# Making Amazon Clone using HTML and CSS